School Group Events - The FOLD

 10:00AM ET | INTERVIEW | FINDING FAMILY WITH DAVID A. ROBERTSON AND TANYA TALAGA (Grades 9-12)

 Cree author David A. Robertson and Anishinaabe author Tanya Talaga dive into their family histories to understand more about themselves and where they come from.
 This in-person event, geared toward high school students, will explore the importance of identity, origin stories, and generational knowledge.
+The conversation will be moderated by Alyssa Gray-Tyghter.
 This event is sponsored by Penguin Random House.

 This event is held at the Rose Theatre at 1 Theatre Ln in downtown Brampton.